 In one controlled study, 30 children with significant peanut allergy were exposed to peanut butter, which was either pressed on the skin for one minute, or the aroma was inhaled.
 Reddening or flaring of the skin occurred in about one-third of the children, but none of the children in the study experienced a systemic reaction.

 To prevent an allergic reaction it is essential to avoid eating the allergenic food.
-Here are some tips to to minimize the risk of being exposed to allergens:
+Here are some tips to minimize the risk of being exposed to allergens:

 - Read labels every time, even if the food has been eaten safely in the past, since manufacturers can change their formulations.
 Look for a “contains” statement and read the ingredient list, since manufacturers can list allergens in either place.